w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 - The state-toggler sets the pool to “destroying”.
 - Any account can set the pool to destroying if over 90% of the pool's active bonded balance has been slashed.
-Dismantling a destroying pool:
+Dismantling a destroying pool
-- When a pool is in ‘destroying’ state, `unbond_other` and `withdraw_unbonded_other` become permissionless, so anyone can help all the members exit.
+- When a pool is in ‘destroying’ state, `unbond` and `withdrawUnbonded` become permissionless, so anyone can help all the members exit.
 - Once the depositor withdraws, no members belong to the pool, and all the pool’s resources are wiped from state.